PseudoDesign/pseudo-design-linux-dev/docs/intro.md

 ### Gives you everything you need (even the stuff you don't know yet!)

-* Provides SDK
+* Provides SDK - For free, provided you use the tool correctly
-* Provides software BOM
+* Provides software BOM - For free, provided you use the tool correctly
-* Can provide QEMU targets
+* Can provide QEMU targets - Just set it up like any other machine
 * Many release artificats (WIC, Software upgrade images, etc)

 ### Portable, Iteratable, Maintainable